Skip to main content

 • music

-• “I enjoy the tactical challenges, the theme, music, takes me back to feudal Japan.”
+• “I enjoy the tactical challenges, the theme, and the music; it takes me back to feudal Japan.”

 • grinding